nawaf11/EnglishLearn4Kids/README.md

 Simple app to learn kids how to speak/pronounce some words like Number/ Colors, So I used TextToSpeach Library.

 One of the Google Android Course require to build this project as a practice of the course.
+Used in a Udacity course in the Android Basics Nanodegree by Google.